Contact Us

 Pros

-Data discovery and classification: IT specialist complimented Laminar’s data discovery and classification features, stating that the product acquires and updates their company’s sensitive data accurately.
+Data discovery and classification: An IT specialist complimented Laminar’s data discovery and classification features, stating that the product accurately acquires and updates their company’s sensitive data.

-Automated reporting: VPs conclude that Laminar’s automated reporting tools offer useful value-added features.
+Automated reporting: VPs conclude that Laminar’s automated reporting tools provide valuable, add-on features.

 Cons

-Pricing: Some engineers convey that the product is expensive and not suitable for small-size companies.
+Pricing: Some engineers have indicated that the product is expensive and not suitable for small companies.

-Integrations: Some users claim that Laminar has strong coverage throughout Snowflake, but it could enhance integration with other data warehouse providers such as Databricks and Dremio.
+Integrations: Some users report strong coverage across Snowflake, but Laminar could further integrate with other data warehouse providers, such as Databricks and Dremio.

 BigID can be deployed on several environments, including IaaS, PaaS, SaaS, code repositories, big data, and NoSQL pipelines, and on-premises.